top of page

 Attribution Modeling

-How to Reduce Costs of Running TV Ads in Japan?
+How to Reduce the Costs of Running TV Ads in Japan?

 Team of produces are running a show from the directors gallery in front of a huge bank of monitors